-Modern Healthcare’s annual Strategic Marketing Conference: Ahead of the Curve will bring together leading marketing and communications professionals, top hospital executives and other thought leaders to share knowledge and best practices around top-priority issues, such as building reputation and trust, safe-guarding your organization’s brand, and developing an effective digital strategy.
+Modern Healthcare’s annual Strategic Marketing Conference: Ahead of the Curve brought together leading marketing and communications professionals, top hospital executives and other thought leaders to share knowledge and best practices around top-priority issues, such as building reputation and trust, safe-guarding your organization’s brand, and developing an effective digital strategy.

 Date: Thursday, October 29, 2015